Splendid Fellows: Production

 The film was shot at the studios of Cinesound Productions in Rushcutter's Bay, Sydney in July and August 1934.
 It was originally entitled The Big Race but was retitled after an American film of that name was announced.

 Footage of the real Centenary Air Race was incorporated, as was that of the landing of C. W. A. Scott and Tom Campbell Black at Laverton, and the arrival of the Duke of Gloucester to Melbourne.
 This meant the movie was not actually completed until October.

 Raymond Longford was an assistant director.

-Isabelle Mahon was a 17-year-old actor who had appeared on stage in The Gay Divorcee.
+Isabelle Mahon was a 17-year-old actor who had appeared on stage in Gay Divorce.

 Reception

 When the film was in post-production, Smith announced plans to make another feature, in New Zealand, "a modern drama with a sporting theme and glimpses of Māori life."
 However, Splendid Fellows was a commercial disappointment on release and led to Smith's permanent retirement from film production.
 Reviews were mixed.

+Everyones, trade paper for the Australian industry, later wrote, "Letters to the dailies insist upon a departure from such hoary old warriors as Selection, The Dean and The Hayseeds: and from reliance upon Wallace and Mo as true Australian-type comedians.
+Yet when Beau Smith responds to the alleged demand for a modern theme and real human beings, by turning out the creditable Splendid Fellows, the public expresses its undying gratitude with a swift kick in the pants."